 Date Location Address Cause Damage Amount Injuries Deaths No Fires to Report in 2020.
-10/9/2021 Signal Hall-2nd Floor Unintentional- Bread residue in toaster ignited causing sma flame \$0-99 0 0 No Fires to Report in 2022
+10/9/2021 Signal Hall-2nd Floor Unintentional- Bread residue in toaster ignited causing small flame \$0-99 0 0 No Fires to Report No Fires to Report in 2022

-\The following building names have changed: Nittany Village A to Falcon Hall, Nittany Village B to Signal Hall, and Nittany Village C to Talon Hall.
+The following building names have changed: Nittany Village A to Falcon Hall, Nittany Village B to Signal Hall, and Nittany Village C to Talon Hall.